discordjs/guide/guide/interactions/buttons.md

 ### Emoji buttons

-The label of a button can hold unicode emojis, but if you want to use guild emojis you have to use the `setEmoji()` method like so:
+If you want to use a guild emoji within a `MessageButton` you can do so using the `setEmoji()` method like this:

 ```js {13}
 const { MessageActionRow, MessageButton } = require('discord.js');